 Royal Eise Eisinga Planetarium in Friesland has been hailed as the oldest working planetarium in the world still in use.
 The representations of the planets are built onto the ceiling of what was then Eisinga’s living room and are driven by a pendulum clock.
-The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of one trillion, therefore 1mm on the ceiling represents one million kilometres.
+The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of 1 trillion, therefore 1 millimetre on the ceiling represents 1 million kilometres.

 Like the oldest museum in the Netherlands, it's situated in a low-key building on a quiet street by a canal.
 It was built between 1774 and 1781 by amateur astronomer Eise Eisinga and is now a museum open to the public.
 Not only that, but it's a Dutch heritage monument (Rijksmonument) and has been considered for a future UNESCO World Heritage Site.

 The authentic 19th-century Sonnenborgh Planetarium in Utrecht is a place that welcomes visitors to its star-viewing nights each weekend evening in autumn and winter, as well as a permanent exhibition.
 It was established in 1853 as the observatory of Utrecht University.

-From 1854 until 1897, it was the first-ever home of the Dutch Meteorological Institute (KNMI).
+From 1854 until 1897, it was the first-ever home of the Dutch Weather Institute (KNMI).
 Here, scientists made some of the first-ever Dutch weather forecasts and deciphered the composition of the sun.
 The planetarium was built on a 16th-century bastion, one of the best-preserved city wall bastions in the world - in short, it's an attraction steeped in history and scientific wonder.